wbandabarragan/optics-laboratory/README.md

 Wladimir Banda Barragán

 ## Course description:
-This course provides an introduction to basic methods and techniques used in computational physics as well as an overview of recent progress made in several areas of scientific computing.
-The course describes basic concepts of object-oriented programming and includes detailed step-by-step examples of how to optimally utilise computers and programming languages to solve problems in physics.
-Topics range from data analysis and approximation and optimisation of functions, through numerical calculus and differential equations, to matrix operations and spectral analysis.
-Each section of the course includes practical examples on different areas of science and technology in which computational physics has played a major role in the last decade.
+This course provides an introduction to basic optics.
+It describes lens laws and the setup needed to construct some optical instruments, such as microscopes and telescopes.
+The course shows the experimental setups with the assistance of the ray-optics applet from phydemo.
+This applet was very useful for teaching during the COVID-19 pandemic.

 ## Syllabus: